I Love You, Goodbye

 In fact on the subject of language, what does the word Heimat precisely mean?

 But in the meantime, history moved on, and everything changed behind our backs…

-At midnight on the 31st Jan of March 2020, the United Kingdom is due to leave the European Union.
+At midnight on the 31st Jan of March 2020, the United Kingdom left the European Union.
 Gob Squad are a German/British group that came into being through meeting on university exchanges in the nineties.
 You could say we are the children of the European dream.
 Time to reflect on the two sides of midnight.

 A production by Gob Squad and HAU Hebbel am Ufer Berlin.